jjvanzon/JJs-Reference-Architecture/code-style.md

 }
 ```

 Reason:
-External things might otherwise become dependent on code, that was not meant to have so many links to it.
-Managing dependency between parts seems quite a concern in software.
+Managing dependency between parts is a concern in software development.
+We might protect things forming too many connections, by using access modifying keywords, like `private` and `internal`.

 ### Explicit Access Modifiers